 Of the world premieres, three come straight outta B.C.:

-Michael Sousa’s “We’re Going Where?”, which takes four Whistler-based mountain bikers down to Peru’s Rainbow Mountain (Mountain Bike Night, Centennial Theatre, February 23); Heather Mosher’s backcountry short “Choose Your Own Adventure” (UBC Ski Night, Frederic Wood Theatre, February 27); and Jon Chiang and Drew Copeland’s Howe Sound exploration “Sound Water” (MEC Canadian Adventures presentation, Rio Theatre, March 1).
+Michael Sousa’s “We’re Going Where?”, which takes four Whistler-based mountain bikers down to Peru’s Rainbow Mountain (Mountain Bike Night, Centennial Theatre, February 23); Heather Mosher’s short “A Social Backcountry” (UBC Ski Night, Frederic Wood Theatre, February 27); and Jon Chiang and Drew Copeland’s Howe Sound exploration “Sound Water” (MEC Canadian Adventures presentation, Rio Theatre, March 1).

 Among the full-length features are VIFF favourite Serengeti Rules (Cinemateque, February 24) and director Inna Blokhina’s newest doc, She Is the Ocean (Rio Theatre, February 24)